cmusser/boss/README.md

 ## Overview
 BOSS is a webserver that responds to requests by invoking a process if the process is not known to be running already.
-Processes to run are arranged in a two level hierarchy: one or more "applications" at the top level and under that, one or more "clients".
+The configuration allows you to specify the URL for a given client and for each client, the command to invoke.

 ## Motivation
 `boss` was designed to deploy [vpnd](https://github.com/cmusser/vpnd)